 Health Literacy is important as it shapes peoples long-term health outcomes and the safety and quality of the care they receive.

 The infrastructure, policies, processes, materials, people and relationships that make up the health system have an impact on the way in which people are able to access, understand, evaluate and apply health-related information and services.

-Watch the video introduction to the Gippsland Guide to Becoming a Health Literate Organisation to learn more.
+Gippsland Guide to Becoming a Health Literate Organisation - Download the full Gippsland Guide here.

 Free Health Literacy online course